 2. The accounting function shall not comprise verifications at the level of beneficiaries.

-3. By way of derogation from point (c) of paragraph 1, the ETC Regulation may establish a different method to convert the amounts of expenditure incurred in another currency into euro.
+3. By way of derogation from point (c) of paragraph 1, the Interreg Regulation may establish a different method to convert the amounts of expenditure incurred in another currency into euro.

 Article 77 Functions of the audit authority